Skip to content

 Getting Started This Week

-1. A clear offer.
-"Refer a mate and get $40 off your next service."
+1. A clear offer: “Refer a mate and get $40 off your next service.”

-2. A way to communicate it.
-Printed cards, email, or a simple form.
+2. A way to communicate it: Printed cards, email, or a simple form.

-3. A way to track it.
-Spreadsheet or software.
+3. A way to track it: Spreadsheet or software.

-4. A commitment to promote it.
-Mention it every job, every call, every email.
+4. A commitment to promote it: Mention it every job, every call, every email.

 Final Thoughts

-Referral programs work because they're built on trust.
+Referral programs work because they’re built on trust.
 Your customers already trust you.
 A referral program just gives them a reason and a way to share that trust with their mates.
+It’s not complicated, it’s not expensive, and it’s one of the most reliable ways to grow a plumbing business without spending a fortune on advertising.

 Frequently Asked Questions